dotnet/arcade/Documentation/Projects/Signing/SigningPlan.md

 - will disable signing validation (if they have fully stopped producing signed assemblies)

-- will publish to Azure Artifacts
+- will publish a build manifest to Azure Artifacts which includes signing information

 - will publish to a different (unsigned) artifact feed